 Unit title ownership is common in apartment buildings.
 Owners own their own units (a defined part of the building) but share ownership of common areas such as foyers & hallways etc and a share of the land that it sits on.
 Each unit owner become part of a body corporate.

-HOW MANY HOUSES WILL THERE BE IN THE WHOLE DEVELOPMENT?
+HOW MANY DWELLINGS WILL THERE BE IN THE WHOLE DEVELOPMENT?

 The development is designed in five stages to be rolled out over the next few years.
 Earthworks have now commenced for Stages 4 & 5.
 Masterplanning is still underway for future stages of Richmond but we expect the total number of dwellings to be over 400.

 HOW LONG WILL MY HOME TAKE TO BUILD?

 WHAT COMMUNITY FACILITIES WILL BE AVAILABLE?

 The completed stages of Richmond already have four landscaped pocket parks including shared herb gardens and fruit trees.
-Richmond 6 includes a gym and linear pocket park with fruit trees.
-It is proposed that later stages will include other facilities and amenities for all residents of Richmond to use such as a playground and community rooms.
+Future stages will also be set around shared spaces and there is also a cardio room.
 All these amenities will be owned and managed by the Richmond Residents Association and available for all Richmond residents to use.

 WHAT HAPPENS TO RUBBISH?

 There are communal rubbish areas located throughout Richmond that will be cleared several times a week.
 Separate bins will be provided for general waste, recycling and green waste.

 WHAT OTHER SUSTAINABILITY FEATURES WILL BE IN THE HOMES?

 WHAT CAR PARKING IS AVAILABLE FOR RESIDENTS AND VISITORS?

-All terraces in Richmond include one or two off street carparks or internal garages.
-There will be street parking available for visitors on the main roads through Richmond such as Mangahoe and Tahuhu Roads.
+All terraces in Richmond include one off street carpark or internal garage.
+There is street parking available for visitors on the main roads through Richmond such as Mangahoe and Tahuhu Roads.